ShogunPanda-archive/apes.js/README.md

 ## Supported implementations.

-apes.js is written in [TypeScript](https://typescriptlang.org).
+apes.js is written using async/await, which is available from Node 7.0.0 using `--harmony-async-await` flag.

-It can be used in TypeScript (using Typescript 2.0) or simply in plain Javacript.

-It supports and has been tested on [NodeJS](http://nodejs.org) 6.0+.
+It supports and has been tested on [NodeJS](http://nodejs.org) 7.0+, using `--harmony-async-await` for async/await support.

 ## Usage